-Students must demonstrate a minimum of 51 competency Radiography Procedures.
-Students must complete at least 41 imaging procedures on patients (not phantom or simulated).
+Students must demonstrate competency in all the mandatory Radiography Procedures.
+There are a total of 36 mandatory Radiography Procedures, and the ARRT specifies which mandatory Radiography Procedures must be demonstrated on patients (not phantom or simulated).
 Competency demonstration should incorporate patient-specific variations such as age and pathology.
 Students must demonstrate competency in at least 15 of the 34 elective Radiography Procedures.
-Students must select one elective procedure from the head section and at least two from the fluoroscopy section.
-Electives should be performed on patients; however, electives may be simulated on phantoms if demonstration on patients is not feasible.
-The ARRT specifies which exams are eligible for simulation (refer to clinical syllabi).
+Students must select one elective procedure from the head section and two elective procedures from the fluoroscopy section.
+Electives should be performed on patients whenever possible.
+The ARRT specifies which elective Radiography Procedures must be demonstrated on patients (not phantom of simulated).
+Additionally, the ARRT indicates that only 10 Radiography Procedures can be simulated in the laboratory environment.